lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   algorithms defined in this document always encode the public key as TODO pick format e.g., exact multiple of 8 bits?.

-The following is an example of a Kyber TBD1 public key encoded using the textual encoding defined in {{?RFC7468}}.
+The following is an example of a Kyber-512 public key encoded using the textual encoding defined in {{?RFC7468}}:

 ~~~
   -----BEGIN PUBLIC KEY-----